lzwjava/blog-source/_posts/2024-12-12-openai-price-en.md

 title: "ChatGPT Plus Should Charge Based on Token Usage Instead of a Fixed $20 Monthly Fee"
 ---

-OpenAI should implement a flexible pricing model based on actual token usage rather than charging a fixed $20 monthly subscription.
+ChatGPT Plus should transition to a flexible pricing model based on token usage rather than a fixed $20 monthly fee.

+- **Current Pricing**: $20 per month.

+### Proposal: Token-Based Pricing Model

-Currently, the API pricing for GPT-4 is set at $2.50 per 1 million input tokens and $10.00 per 1 million output tokens.
-For client users, a comparable usage-based pricing model would be more appropriate.
+1. GPT-4 API charges $2.50 per 1M input tokens and $10 per 1M output tokens.
+A similar usage-based model would be ideal for ChatGPT Plus users.

-### Proposal: Usage-Based Wallet System
-To address the constraints of iOS fixed-price subscriptions, OpenAI could introduce a wallet system:
+2. To overcome the limitations of iOS fixed-price subscriptions, OpenAI could implement a wallet system.

-1. Users deposit funds into their wallet, with a suggested minimum top-up of $20.
-2. Token usage is deducted from the wallet balance either in real-time or at the end of each day.
-3. Accounts must maintain a minimum balance (e.g., $10) to ensure uninterrupted service.
+3. Users would deposit funds (e.g., $20), with token usage deducted either in real-time or daily.
+A minimum balance (e.g., $10) would be required to maintain uninterrupted service.

-### Benefits of a Usage-Based Model
+### Benefits:
-- **Flexibility**: Accommodates users with varying levels of activity—low-usage users aren’t overcharged, while high-usage users pay proportionally.
+- **Flexibility**: Low-usage users aren’t overcharged, while high-usage users pay proportionally.
-- **Fairness**: Users pay only for what they consume, making the service more appealing to a broader audience.
+- **Fairness**: Users pay only for what they consume.
-- **Adaptability**: A wallet system integrates seamlessly with existing subscription models and offers transparency for users.
+- **Adaptability**: Integrates seamlessly with existing subscription models.

-Although transitioning to this model may seem challenging, it is still early in the journey.
-Reports suggest that 300 million people use OpenAI weekly.

-Based on OpenAI's projected revenue of $11.6 billion for 2024 and assuming most users subscribe to the $20 per month OpenAI Plus plan, the estimated number of subscribers would be approximately 48.33 million.

-Implementing this flexible model would undoubtedly attract more users to subscribe to ChatGPT Plus.

-By adopting this approach, OpenAI could provide a more tailored and equitable experience for its users, maximizing satisfaction and utility.
+With 300 million weekly users, shifting to this model could attract more subscribers.
+Based on a projected $11.6 billion revenue, around 48.33 million users are likely on the current $20/month plan.

+This flexible pricing approach would offer a fairer, more customized experience for users.